purrlab/transfer-medical-bsc-2018/README.md

 # Welcome
-This is the script of the final bacherlor project of Floris Fok
+This is the script of the final bacherlor project of Floris Fok.
+This script allows transfer learning with both medical and non-medical datasets.
+It measures performance with AUC and has some fucntions in AAAnalyse to visualize the filters.
+This will determine if medical source data is required when applying transfer learning on medical target data.

+Abstract and conclusion can be found below, a short explaination of how to use the script is given here.
+The whole script is supported by comments to explain what is happening, so everybody will be able to understand the script with some prior knowledge of python.

 # Script
 ### How to use, first of all you need to download the correct datasets: